Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Law of large numbers

 In the general case, we have

-Notice that if $f$ and $\mu$ satisfy (H1-5) then so do $f-\langle \pi ,f \rangle$ and $\mu$.
-The first term of the sum in the r.h.s. of \reff{othercases2} converges to $0$ in $L^2$ thanks to the first part of the proof.
-The second term converges to $0$ in $L^2$ thanks to Lemma \ref{lemmeDt}.
-Hence we get \reff{eq:path-lln-l2} if $f$ and $\mu$ satisfy (H1-5).
-The convergence in probability is thus obtained thanks to \reff{eq:path-lln-l2} and \reff{eq:CV-N-W}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thLGNfonctionnel}] The proof is similar to the proof of Theorem \ref{thLGN}.
+Notice that if $f$ and $\mu$ satisfy (H1)--(H5) then so do $f-\langle \pi ,f \rangle$ and $\mu$.
+Thanks to the first part of the proof and to Lemma \ref{lemmeDt}, we get (\ref{eq:path-lln-l2}) if $f$ and $\mu$ satisfy (H1)--(H5).
+The convergence in probability is thus obtained thanks to (\ref{eq:path-lln-l2}) and (\ref{eq:CV-N-W}). \end{pf*} \begin{pf*}{Proof of Theorem \ref{thLGNfonctionnel}} The proof is similar to the proof of Theorem~\ref{thLGN}.
 Some arguments are shorter as we assume that $\varphi$ is bounded.